opro/opro/README.md

     $ rails g opro:install
 ```

-This will put a file in `initializers/opro.rb` and generate some migrations.
+This will put a file in `initializers/opro.rb` and generate some migrations, and add `mount_opro_oauth` to your routes.

 Now we're ready to migrate the database